-Alexandra Crosby is a designer, researcher, writer and interdisciplinary artist who focuses on south-east Asia, particularly Indonesia.
-She lectures in Interdisciplinary Design in the School of Design at UTS.
+Alexandra Crosby is an interdisciplinary design researcher who focuses on south-east Asia, particularly Indonesia.

 In her current research she is looking at emerging design practices in Indonesia, where there is potential for improving Australia-Indonesia relations.
 In 2013 she completed her PhD investigating site-based creative community events in Indonesia.